jjloomis/wordpress-basics/managing-comments.md

 # Managing spam comments

-If you receive unwanted comments on Posts or Pages, you’ll need to mark these Comments as spam and delete them.
+If you receive unwanted comments on Posts or Pages, you can mark these Comments as spam and delete them.

 1. From the Dashboard, click Comments.
 2. Select all Comments that you would like to mark as Spam.